waku-org/specs/standards/application/wakuchat.md

 Payloads inherit the privacy and security properties of the ConversationType used to send them.
 Please refer to the corresponding specifications when analyzing properties.

-### Default Inbox Privacy
+### Inbox Privacy

-Payloads sent to the default inbox are linkable to an client (as it is derived from the clients address).
-This means that if a target client address is known to an observer, they can determine if any payloads were sent to the target using the default inbox.
+Initial messages sent using this protocol do not benefit from recipient privacy.
+If an attacker learns of a clients inbox conversation_id, they can guess and check all messages for a matching conversation_hint.
+While not trivial, it must be assumed that attackers can determine if a client has receive a message.

 In this case the Envelopes contain no sender information, so this does not leak social graph information.

 ## Copyright